Email FacebookTwitterMenu burgerClose thin

 5. Other Advisors

 Finding other advisors who either have too many potential clients or who are receiving prospects that don’t fit their niche could be a potential source of referrals.
-It could seem counterintuitive to ask other financial advisors for referrals, but it can be an effective strategy.
+It may seem counterintuitive to ask other financial advisors for referrals, but it can be an effective strategy.
 Here are three common examples of when an advisor might refer clients to another advisor:

 • A prospective client needs help with an area of financial planning that the advisor doesn’t offer, so they refer them to another professional who specializes in that niche.